Argentine Senate set to approve YPF takeover bill

 A survey published last weekend by local polling company Poliarquia showed 62 percent of respondents agreed with the expropriation, with 23 percent against it.

-Moody’s warned that other Argentine energy companies such as Pan American Energy, majority owned by BP Plc, and Petrobras Argentina now face a higher risk of government interference in the oil and gas sector.
+Fernandez’s critics, however, say she could have done it through negotiations, without provoking Madrid and risking foreign investment.

-“The expropriation will also have negative credit implications for a number of Spanish companies with significant operations in Argentina, including telecommunications group Telefonica,” Moody’s said.
+“When we make the sovereign decision to expropriate, let’s be smart, let’s do it properly,” Senator Gerardo Morales from the opposition Radical party said.

-Fernandez was re-elected in October with 54 percent of the vote, pledging to deepen the state-centric policies pioneered by Nestor Kirchner, her late husband and predecessor as president.
+Fernandez was re-elected in October with 54 percent of the vote on pledges to deepen the unorthodox policy mix began on the ashes of the crisis by Nestor Kirchner, her late husband and predecessor as president.

 Fernandez, a fiery public speaker sometimes compared to Argentina’s famous first lady Evita Peron, has worn only black since Kirchner’s sudden death in 2010 and she has dedicated YPF’s takeover to his memory.